markhuot/nucleus/README.md

 $posts = $nucleus->get('posts, users, tags, comments, comments.users')
 ```

-Once you've run a query you have full access to its properties and related objects through standard PHP OOP practices.
+Once you've run a query you have access to its properties and related objects through standard PHP OOP practices.
 For example:

 ```php
 <?php